elizazaroff/RNA-Seq-project/masternotes.md

 Using the FASTQC results, I designed a trimmomatic script ("Trimmomatic Script 10.31") to address the quality issues that appeared in the FASTQC analysis.
 Then, I ran the paired end output files through FASTQC to ensure that the trimming and quality control had worked.
 FASTQC results after trimming can be found in the FASTQC folder.

-Link to google sheet with summary of number of reads per library and % reads lost during cleaning for all the library files: https://docs.google.com/spreadsheets/d/1AOa-XaTzR_PKMIRQDmu8oDTmawXXnkIwEjKOQkNC7Vs/edit?gid=0#gid=0.
+Link to google sheet with summary of number of reads per library and % reads lost during cleaning for all the data files: https://docs.google.com/spreadsheets/d/1AOa-XaTzR_PKMIRQDmu8oDTmawXXnkIwEjKOQkNC7Vs/edit?gid=0#gid=0.

 ## Map (align) reads to reference: Bowtie2
 11/5: